AugurProject/augur-walkthrough/escapeHatch.md

 ### Dispute Bond (filled)

+(Waiting till report bug is fixed before doing this variation)

 ### Dispute Bond (partially filled)

+(Waiting till report bug is fixed before doing this variation)

 ### Finalized market

+(Waiting till report bug is fixed before doing this variation)

 ### Trading

+With a fresh account (with no previous txs) place an order on a market.
+Keep track of the total.

+Pull the escape hatch.

+- [x] The escape hatch modal should come up, with a message saying you have funds to withdraw.
+- [x] The withdraw funds button should bring up a Review screen.
+- [ ] [ch10636](https://app.clubhouse.io/augur/story/10636/withdrawing-funds-from-escape-hatch-after-trading-doesn-t-transfer-correct-amounts) The amount of funds available to withdraw should be correct.
+- [x] The tx(s) to withdraw should succeed.
+- [ ] [ch10628](https://app.clubhouse.io/augur/story/10628/after-withdrawing-funds-review-screen-continues-to-be-shown) After you've withdrawn the available funds, you should be shown the "no funds" escape hatch message.
+- [ ] [ch10636](https://app.clubhouse.io/augur/story/10636/withdrawing-funds-from-escape-hatch-after-trading-doesn-t-transfer-correct-amounts) Your total funds should reflect your new, correct balance (minus gas for the withdraw tx).

 ### All of the above

+(Waiting till report bug is fixed before doing this variation)

 ## Notes